dz902/flink-cdc-multi/README.md

   - No schema definition is required for source or target
   - Auto binlog offset recording and restore for each table, with offsets recorded in files on HDFS or Amazon S3
   - Table name mapping for manual schema evolution
-    - (planned) Auto table name mapping when a DDL is met
+    - (in-dev) Auto table name mapping when a DDL is met, for MySQL
   - Auto data partitioning based on message time
     - (planned) Data partitioning based on event time
   - Snapshot only mode